 Some days its the grainy scent of raw barley.
 Other days the cucumber-forward perfume of the germinating barley takes over and still other days, the smell is smokier, roastier, thanks to the activity of the drying kilns.

-Not only is the Milwaukee maltster not idle, the roughly 100 employees here produce 100,000 metric tons of malt each year – all of it destined for beer, from craft brewers like Third Space to macro giants like Miller Brewing, and whiskey distillers across the country, including some in the heart of Kentucky bourbon country.
+Not only is the Milwaukee maltster not idle, the roughly 100 employees here produce tons of malt each year – all of it destined for beer, from craft brewers like Third Space to macro giants, and whiskey distillers across the country, including some in the heart of Kentucky bourbon country.

 Recently, I had the chance to take a tour of the plant.